 Been working a while this way but recently stop shutting off at 180 psi.

-I would have to unplug power to get it to stop.
+I would have to unplug the power to get it to stop.
 It has gotten to 210 psi before I shut down.

-Unit still will not shut off.
+The unit still will not shut off.

-When you use your multi-meter to check the power, is power still flowing from the pressure switch to the motor side even when the tank pressure rises past the normal cut out?
+When you use your multimeter to check the power, is power still flowing from the pressure switch to the motor side even when the tank pressure rises past the normal cut out?

 If yes, and assuming that the pressure switch is set to cut out at 185 PSI, then either the switch is pooched, or it’s wired wrong.

 If the pressure switch is working, if it’s wired correctly, and if the pressure cut out is 185 PSI, when the tank pressure reaches +/- 5 PSI of 185 PSI the pressure switch will shift to non-passing (trip off), and power will no longer flow to the motor, stopping it.